 During the latter 1960s, G.A.
 Flandro, a JPL scientist, discovered that once every 176 years both the Earth and all the giant planets of the Solar System gather on one side of the Sun.
 This geometric line-up made possible close‑up observation of all the planets in the outer solar system (with the exception of Pluto) in a single flight, the "Grand Tour."
 The flyby of each planet would bend the spacecraft's flight path and increase its velocity enough to deliver it to the next destination.
 This would occur through a complicated process known as "gravity assist," something like a slingshot effect, whereby the flight time to Neptune could be reduced from 30 to 12 years.
 Such a configuration was due to occur in the late 1970s, and it led to one of the most significant space probe efforts undertaken by the U.S.

 To prepare the way for the "Grand Tour," NASA conceived Pioneer 10 and Pioneer 11 as outer solar system probes.
 Both were small, nuclear‑powered, spin‑stabilized spacecraft that Atlas‑Centaur launched.
-The first of these was launched on 3 March 1972, traveled outward to Jupiter, and in May 1991 was about 52 Astronautical Units (AU), roughly twice the distance from Jupiter to the Sun, and still transmitting data.
+The first of these was launched on 3 March 1972, and encountered Jupiter in early December 1973.
+On 22 January 2003, when Pioneer 10’s signal was last detected, the spacecraft had travelled 82 AU (7.6 billion miles) from Earth, more than twice the distance from the Sun to Pluto.
 In 1973, NASA launched Pioneer 11, providing scientists with their closest view of Jupiter, from 26,600 miles above the cloud tops in December 1974.
-The close approach and the spacecraft's speed of 107,373 mph, by far the fastest ever reached by a an object from Earth, hurled Pioneer 11 1.5‑billion miles across the Solar System toward Saturn.
-It was expected that as Pioneer 11 passed beyond Saturn it would continue to return data to Earth through the year 2000, in the process extending its original 30‑month design life to 28 years.
+The close approach accelerated the spacecraft's speed to 107,373 mph, by far the fastest ever reached by a an object from Earth, and hurled Pioneer 11 1.5‑billion miles across the Solar System toward Saturn.

 National Air and Space Museum